 School dinners provide an opportunity for the social development of children.
-Dinner money should be paid for the week on Monday morning with the children bringing their own money in a suitable container, on which the child's name and class should be clearly shown.
+Dinner money should be paid for the week on Monday morning.
 Children who are absent on the Monday should bring their money as soon as they return to school.
 If an emergency arises at home during the week, children may, of course have dinner at short notice.
 If your child has to leave school after 10.00 am due to illness and has already ordered a school meal, this will still be charged for.
-The cost of a school meal for KS2 pupils from September 2016 is £2.25.
-Cheques are preferred and should be made payable to 'Barrington C of E Primary School'.
-Cash should be handed directly to the school office.
-We hope to be introducing an on-line payment system in the Autumn 2016.
+The cost of a school meal for KS2 pupils from September 2017 is £2.30.